-Our 2023 Show was a huge success and brought Topsham's community spirit to the fore.
+Our Show continues to develop after last year's very successful improvements.
+It really is an important event in the Topsham calendar and a wonderful opportunity to show off our gardening skills or just to admire if we're not lucky enough to have a garden or are just visiting.
 We're hoping for a good turn-out again this year - all are welcome to come and see Matthews Hall bursting with produce!